The Best Floorstanding Speakers For 2025

 Cons

-• 88 decibel sensitivity means that you’ll need a decent receiver to power these
+• 87 decibel sensitivity means you’ll need a decent receiver/amp to power these

 What Is A Floor Standing Speaker?

-A floor standing speaker (also often referred to as a tower speaker) is just like the name implies, a speaker that’s big enough to stand up from the floor without the need to place it on something.
+A floor standing speaker, (also often referred to as a tower speaker) like the name implies, is a speaker that’s big enough to stand up from the floor without the need to place it on something.

 Why Choose To Go With A Floor Standing Speaker?